Could You Be Affected by the LUHFT Data Breach?

 In December 2022, Liverpool University Hospital Foundation Trust (LUHFT) inadvertently leaked the personal details of thousands of its staff.

-Lawyers are taking legal action against LUHFT on behalf of a large number of employees affected by the data security violation.
+Lawyers are investigating legal action against LUHFT on behalf of a large number of employees affected by the data security violation.

 Status